Resolving the phase of a Dirac topological state via interferometric photoemission: Methods

 \subsection{Experimental details}

-TrARPES measurements were performed on \(\mathrm{Bi_2Se_3}\) single crystals along the \(\mathrm{\Gamma}\)-K momentum axis, with a DA30 hemispherical analyzer by ScientaOmicron.
+TrARPES measurements were performed on \(\mathrm{Bi_2Se_3}\) single crystals along the $\Gamma-K$ momentum axis, with a DA30 hemispherical analyzer by ScientaOmicron.
 A sketch of the experimental geometry is shown in Fig.~\ref{fig:1}(b).
 The samples were cleaved cold \textit{in situ} and were kept at a temperature of 80K and pressure below $2\times10^{-10}$~mbar.
 A bias voltage of -20 V between the sample and analyzer entrance was used to broaden the angular field of view\cite{pfau_low_2020,gauthier_expanding_2021, hengsberger_photoemission_2008}.
 The translation of angle to momentum of the biased spectra was performed according to Gauthier \textit{et al.}\cite{gauthier_expanding_2021}.
-In all of the measurements, the HE pulse energy was 5.96 - 6.00 eV and linearly polarized in either P- or S-polarization (in the plane of incidence or in the plane of the sample surface, respectively, see Fig.~\ref{fig:1}(b)).
+In all of the main text measurements, the HE pulse energy was 5.96 - 6.00 eV and linearly polarized in either P- or S-polarization (in the plane of incidence or in the plane of the sample surface, respectively, see Fig.~\ref{fig:1}(b)).
 The LE pulse was circularly polarized ($\sigma_\pm$) and at 3.08 eV photon energy.
-Only the measurements of Fig.~\ref{fig:CD_sum}(h-i) were performed with LE=3.53 eV, with the sample kept at a temperature of 20-30K and no bias.
+Only the measurements of Fig.~\ref{fig:CD_sum}(h-k) were performed with LE=3.51 eV.